lucasjoliveau/doc/en/developer/tutorials/backend.md

 #### Reserved fields

-Odoo creates a few fields in all models1.
+Konvergo ERP creates a few fields in all models1.
 These fields are managed by the system and shouldn’t be written to.
 They can be read if useful or necessary:

 `id` (`Id`)